 IT Sligo is committed to the development of an institutional campus culture which is safe, respectful and supportive.
 We are actively working to implement the Framework for Consent in HEIs: Safe, Respectful, Supportive and Positive: Ending Sexual Harassment in Irish Higher Education Institutions, and the THEA PROPEL Report; Promoting Consent and Preventing Sexual Violence for Higher Education Institutions.

-Speak Out is an online space to anonymous speak out against misconduct that students/staff have experienced or witnessed.
+Speak Out is an online space to anonymously speak out against misconduct that students/staff have experienced or witnessed.
 The reporting tool provides an opportunity for students/staff to anonymously report incidents of:

 - hate crimes